apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

-The `te.AXIS_SEPARATOR` object exists only within the API interface, and does not have a representation within the generated TIR graph.
+The `te.AXIS_SEPARATOR` object exists only within the API interface, and is not part of the representation of the layout transformation within the generated TIR graph.
+Instead, the TIR graph will contain an integer list of axis separators, to be used when flattening buffers to device-supported dimensions in the `StorageFlatten` or `FlattenBuffer` passes.
-Instead, it is used to indicate that the `BufferTransform` inserted to represent the row-major traversal of the N-d buffer to generates a flat 1-d index into the underlying array shouldn't be generated.
-Instead, the TIR graph will contain a `BufferTransform` that generates a M-d index, where `M` is one greater than the number of `te.AXIS_SEPARATOR` instances in the expression given.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Transformation of a buffer is represented by a `BufferTransformNode`.
-It specifies a buffer to be reshaped, and the transformation to be applied to it.
+Transformation of a buffer is represented by the attribute `"buffer_layout_transformations"` in the `PrimFunc` attributes.
+This is a map whose keys are buffer var to be reshaped, and whose values are the transformations to be applied.
 Many of the utilities needed for this transformation already exist in `iter_affine_map.h`, and are used in the implementation.

 A buffer may be allocated with `AllocateNode`, and may be interacted with using `BufferLoadNode` and `BufferStoreNode`.